darraricks-gmail/splitter/README.md

 **High Level Directory Structure**

-- app/ :   contains all application code files that the agent, splitter and targets need to run, each of these component directories contain a Dockerfile for container build
+- app/ :   contains all application code files the agent, splitter and targets need to run, each of these component directories contain a Dockerfile for container build

 - html_report_pkg:   used for github pages publish, it contains index.html that points to the report.html